Skip to content

 Using Fred as the protagonist and an example, he was looking for the largest pyramid.
 He trekked through Egypt and talked about the things he saw on his quest.

 This can be great, but when you’re writing a fiction book, it’s ALL about the story.
-There needs to be full story and character arcs.
+There needs to be a full story and character arcs.

 The illustrations complement the story.
 The illustrations enhance the story.
 It’s not the other way around.